-Can Have An Orgasm Help Baby Making?
+Can Having an Orgasm Help Baby Making?

 Several studies have shown that orgasm in a woman is helpful in conception.
 In men, having an orgasm, propels the sperm-rich semen, giving it the head start it needs to reach the egg.
 The wave-like contractions that a woman has during orgasm help pull the sperm further into the cervix.

-Often couples wonder if there is the best position in the baby making process.
+Often couples wonder if there is a best position in the baby making process.
 However, in order to make a baby, the most important thing is that both the partners are ready to begin the journey of parenthood and also share a deep connection.
 There are positions which allow for deeper penetration, but there has been no evidence to prove that it helps how babies are formed.

 Which Sperm Reaches the Egg First?